Lithuanian Air Force: 1919–1940

 Starting in 1920 the military aviation branch was renamed a number of times and some time after 1928 it was named to the equivalent of the Lithuanian Air Force.

 The Lithuanian Air Force supported and encouraged various aeronautics related activities, such as the sport of gliding.
 In 1933, in cooperation with Aero Club of Lithuania, they helped establish a Lithuanian Gliding School in Nida and send their only experienced glider pilot, Gregorius Radvenis, to be the school's instructor and supervisor.

 In 1940, the Lithuanian Air Force consisted of eight Air Squadrons, including reconnaissance, fighter, bomber and training units.
 Air Force bases had been established in the cities and towns of Kaunas / Žagariškės, Šiauliai / Zokniai Air Base), Panevėžys / Pajuostis.
 In the summer time, airfields near the cities of Palanga and Rukla were also used.
 A total of 117 aircraft and 230 pilots and observers were listed in the books by mid-1940, at the moment of occupation of Lithuania by the Soviet Union.

 Following the Soviet occupation of Lithuania the Lithuanian Air Force was formally disbanded on October 23, 1940.
 Part of Lithuanian Air Force (77 senior officers, 72 junior officers, 59 privates, 20 aircraft) was reorganized into Red Army's 29th Territorial Rifle Corps Aviation, also referred to as National Squadron (Tautinė eskadrilė).
 Other planes and equipment were taken over by Red Army's Air Force Bases No. 13 and 213.
-About third of Tautinė eskadrilė's personnel latter suffered repressions by Soviet authorities, significant share joined June uprising, after the start of German invasion into Soviet Union several pilots of Tautinė eskadrilė and fewer than six planes withdrew with Soviet army.
+About third of Tautinė eskadrilė's personnel later suffered repressions by Soviet authorities, a significant number joined June uprising, after the start of German invasion of the Soviet Union several Tautinė eskadrilė pilots and fewer than six planes withdrew with the Soviet army.